 Personally I have walked the Overland Track multiple times in every season.
 Summer is definitely the best time for your first trip.
 It has the best chance of fine weather and good views and you normally get to see what you are walking past.
 Autumn can be very beautiful with the fagus changing colour (well it's not as sensational as America or Europe but it’s the best we have) but is usually very cold and frosty, or, damp and miserable.
 It depends on whether it’s a dry or wet autumn.

 Winter can provide an exciting trip, take snowshoes as they can help at times and while the weather is rarely fine, the odd few hours of sunshine are well worth the effort.
-Considerable experience at wading through deep snow and following snow buried tracks is advised as there are no snow poles and few other markers to show the way.
+Previous experience at wading through deep snow and following snow buried tracks is advised as there are no snow poles and few other markers to show the way.
 It helps to have prior experience on the track in other seasons as it helps to guess which way to try and skis are fairly useless as snow only covers about 30% of the tracks length.
 Lastly, spring is often the stormy season in Tasmania with strong winds and heavy rainfall.
 On the good side, the lush green spring growth does make the park look quite different.
 If you have been in the other seasons then this will provide a different perspective.
 If it's your first trip then I suggest avoiding spring as the weather is usually less attractive compared to other times of the year.

 Australian walkers will understand what there is – nothing between both ends of the track.
 Overseas visitors - particularly from Europe - have trouble with the concept of wilderness in Australia.
 First the huts should NOT be relied upon.
 They can be full in any season so you MUST carry a tent.
 Next the huts are just bare boards - no mattresses - you will need some sort of sleeping mat.
 There are no fires or cooking facilities in the huts - you will need to carry your own fuel stove.
 Lastly and most important - there are no food resupply points between the two ends of the track.
 You must carry all your own food for the entire trip and also carry out your rubbish.
-There are no hut wardens, hot meals in lodges etc such as are found in Europe.
+There are usually no hut wardens, and no hot meals in lodges, showers etc such as are found in Europe.
 I have received multiple emails from overseas walkers which in most cases ask the above questions.

 ||Lake Dove to Waterfall Valley, sidetrip to Cradle Mountain summit|